jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 (1) In this schedule, quarrying operation—
   (a) means an activity carried out above ground for the purpose of—
-    (i) extracting any material, other than coal or any mineral, from the earth; or (ii) processing any material, other than coal or any mineral, at the place where the material is extracted; and (b) includes the place where an activity described in paragraph (a) is carried out; and (c) includes any place in which any material extracted or processed in a quarry is crushed or screened.
+    (i) extracting any material, other than coal or any mineral, from the earth; or (ii) processing any material, other than coal or any mineral, at the place where the material is extracted or at a place adjacent to, or in the vicinity of, that place; and
+  (b) includes the place where an activity described in paragraph (a) is carried out; but (c) does not include either of the following, or the place where they are carried out:
+    (i) an activity carried out above ground on a farm for the purpose of extracting or processing any material, other than coal or any mineral, from the earth for the use of that farm; or
+    (ii) an activity carried out above ground for the purpose of extracting, processing, or moving any material, other than coal or any mineral, from the earth for use on a roading or other civil, commercial, or residential construction project that is at the place of the extraction.
-(2) Subclause (1) applies whether or not the material is to be extracted or processed for commercial gain and whether or not the material is extracted or processed by the use of explosives.
+(2) To avoid doubt in relation to an activity described in subclause (1)﻿(a) and (b), subclause (1) applies whether or not the material is to be extracted or processed for commercial gain and whether or not the material is extracted or processed by the use of explosives.

 ### 4 Meaning of tunnelling operation
 In this schedule, tunnelling operation—
-  (a) means an operation involving extraction of fill with the purpose of creating a tunnel or shaft or enlarging or extending any tunnel or shaft; and
+  (a) means an operation involving extraction of material with the purpose of creating a tunnel or shaft or enlarging or extending any tunnel or shaft; and
   (b) includes the place where an operation described in paragraph (a) is carried out; but (c) excludes any tunnelling operation of a kind declared under clause 5 not to be a tunnelling operation.